rghunter/apptrack/README.md

 Once the application has started up, it can be reached at: http://127.0.0.1:8000/apptrack/

+## Heroku

+Setting the default app for the heroku cli requires adding the heroku git repo to your git remotes: `git remote add heroku git@heroku.com:bts-scholarship.git`
 Running heroku database migraions: `heroku run --app bts-scholarship python manage.py migrate`